 Contact TCS 6432 2990 to book Melbourne to King Island.

-Sailing days from SeaRoad Shipping, Port Melbourne are Monday, Wednesday and Thursday.
+Contact Tas Cargo for sailing days with SeaRoad Shipping from Port Melbourne.
 Cars can only be dropped off at SeaRoad Shipping on the day of sailing between the hours of 7.30am and 11am.
 Cars arrive on King Island on Tuesday and can be collected from the Grassy Port.